RudraMenon/RudraMenon.github.io/index.md

 ```
 ![Passing percentage vs points played](image.png)

-Overall, it seems that the data that we visualized here seems to align with our prediction that higher passing percentage and plus-minus individuals tend to see more playing time on the field.
+Overall, it seems that the data that we visualized here seems to align with our prediction that better players, measured by either, plus-minus score or even passing percentage, tend to see more playing time on the field.

 # Hypothesis Testing and Machine Learning

 In looking at the visual representations of the stats's relationships, we found one to be the most compelling and interesting indicator of good strategy: Points Played vs. Per Point.
+While the correlation wasn't as as direct or high, logically this relationship held the most significance to our overall experiment.
 This graph, unlike Points Played vs. Plus Minus, takes into account a major fault of the plus-minus system.
 Our metric of the Plus-Minus may be misguided in ranking our players, as those who don't get a lot of playing time and never messed up when they were on the field may have an unusually high score, while a player who is on a lot has so many more opportunities to make good plays that any mistakes he makes become insignificant.
-We decided to take a closer look at this relationship, the blue line indicating how many points each player should be playing.
-In our hypothesis testing, we aimed to determine if there is statistical proof as to whether or not
+We decided to take a closer look at this relationship, the blue line in the graph indicating how many points each player should be playing.
+In our hypothesis testing, we aimed to determine if there is statistical proof as to whether or not the team is using each player as they should, i.e. how close their playing time is to that blue line.

+To do this testing, we created a new plot from our data to include the predicted number of points each player should play based on the trend we previously observed ("prediction") and the difference between the predicted number of points played versus the actual number of points played ("diff").
+In our testing, we hoped to see "diff" for the majority of players be less than 50.

 ```markdown
 {r get prediction}